acazsouza/jQuery-LargePhotoBox/README.markdown

 jQuery largePhotoBox it's simple and easy to use.
 Demo:

-See here a little demonstration of it in action: http://www.interag.net/largephotobox
+See here a little demonstration of it in action: [See a demo](http://www.interag.net/largephotobox "Demo Web Site")